inngest/inngest/docs/SDK_SPEC.md

 An SDK MAY support parallelism.
 Multiple steps can be reported in a single Call Request, where those Steps will be run in parallel in their own separate Call Requests.

 If an SDK supports parallelism, it MUST follow the `ctx.stack.stack` and recovery techniques [[5.4](#54-recovery-and-the-stack)].
 When a Run reports >1 Step in response to a Call Request, `ctx.disable_immediate_execution` will be `true` for all subsequent Call Requests, meaning the SDK MUST then always report Steps with `StepPlanned` before executing them [[5.3.1](#531-run)].

+# 6. Middleware

+## 6.1.
+Client and function

+Middleware may be specified on the Inngest Client and/or individual Inngest Functions:
+- Client middleware is executed when any function runs.
+- Function middleware is executed only when its function runs.

+## 6.2.
+Lifecycle methods

+- All lifecycle methods MUST NOT be called multiple times within a single SDK request, unless explicitly stated otherwise.
+- All lifecycle methods MAY be called multiple times within a single function run.
+This will always happen (except for the "events" lifecycle methods) when steps are used.

+### Transform input
+- MUST call before executing the Inngest Function callback.
+- Use cases:
+  - Decrypt data from an Inngest Server.

+### Before memoization
+- MUST call before beginning first memoized step call.
+- Effectively the same as "transform input", but executed after it.

+### After memoization
+- MUST call after last memoized step call.
+- Not called if a memoized step is not found.
+This can occur if the function is non-deterministic or if the Inngest Function callback has intentionally changed.

+### Before execution
+- MUST call before executing unmemoized code.
+- Not called between steps.

+### Before send events
+- MUST call before sending events to an Inngest Server.
+- If a events are sent multiple times within a single SDK request, this method MUST be called before each send.

+### After send events
+- MUST call after sending events to an Inngest Server.
+- If a events are sent multiple times within a single SDK request, this method MUST be called before each send.

+### After execution
+- MUST call after executing unmemoized code.
+- Not called between steps.

+### Transform output
+- MUST call after a function or step returns or throws an error.
+- Use cases:
+  - Encrypt data before sending to an Inngest Server.

+### Before response
+- MUST call after the output has been set and before the response is sent back to an Inngest Server.